mttwdevelops/Python-Practice/readme.md

 @mttwdevelops

 ## July 18, 2022
 I began today with reviewing my work in file IO, lambda functions, and decorators.
-I then wrapped up sections fourteen and fifteen of the ZtM course, which puts me at about 75% completion.
+I then wrapped up section seventeen of the ZtM course, which puts me at about 75% completion.
+Section seventeen focuses on scripting, which is something I needed to learn, as scripting has many different applications like PDF scraping, bot writing, and automated messages.
 I also completed day 25 of the project course, which focused on CSV data and the Pandas library, which is commonly used in data science work.

 I had also begun working around with Jupyter notebooks, how they work, and their formatting.
 My [test notebook](https://github.com/mttwdevelops/Practice-Files/blob/master/TestNotebook.ipynb) tried basic syntax, along with matplotlib graphing for the [facebook csv](https://github.com/mttwdevelops/Practice-Files/blob/master/facebook.csv) I kept from the financial analysis course.